Fuligni: Rosso di Montalcino Ginestreto 2023

 Have you ever wondered what happens when intellectual depth meets winemaking passion?
 The Fuligni estate embodies this fascinating intersection.
-When I visited this historic property, I was immediately struck by how it stands as a living testament to Tuscan winemaking heritage.
+When I visited this historic property, I was immediately struck by how deeply it is rooted in Tuscan winemaking heritage.
 Established in the early 1900s by Giovanni Maria Fuligni, the winery remains in family hands over a century later, now guided by his remarkable daughter Maria Flora, a philosophy graduate whose intellectual rigor and profound passion for wine continue her ancestors’ legacy with distinctive elegance.

 The 2023 Ginestreto Rosso di Montalcino emerges from this rich history as something special.
 What makes a single-vineyard designation significant?
 In this case, it highlights specific terroir characteristics within Fuligni’s expansive 100-hectare estate, with grapes harvested from younger vines (10-15 years) in the prestigious Ginestreto cru near Montalcino.